-8.1 This report sets out the status quo on pay within the Council, therefore there are no additional financial implications arising from the report.

-8.2 These implications have been verified or completed as appropriate by Taryn Eves Director of Financial Management.
-Tel.
-07849 077 469
+- 8.1 This report sets out the current position on pay within the Council and any increase in pay rates agreed via national negotiations are factored in to the Council's annual budget setting process. - 8.2 These implications have been verified or completed as appropriate by Lisa Taylor, Interim Director of Financial Management.